snownontrace/public-scripts-Wang2020-branching-morphogenesis/README.md

 - Image sequences of automated surface rendering and cell tracking were generated in Imaris 9.5.0 (Bitplane).
 All other image sequences were generated in Fiji.

-  - Tracking of daughter cells from surface-derived cell divisions (Supplementary Video 7) was performed using TrackMate, a Fiji plugin.
+  - Tracking of daughter cells from surface-derived cell divisions (Movie S7) was performed using TrackMate, a Fiji plugin.
 Images of tracked cells were exported using the Jython script "TrackMate-tracking-export-spot-tif-series.py" running in Fiji.
 Exported image sequences of individual cell tracks were assembled formatted using ImageJ macro scripts "TrackMate-tracking-save-exported-series-as-stack.ijm" and "TrackMate-tracking-equalize-frames-of-merged-spot-stacks.ijm".

 - Image stacks were annotated using "movie-annotation-add-time-stamp.ijm", "movie-annotation-add-scale-bar.ijm" and "movie-annotation-add-arrows-time-lapse-frames.ijm" before or after being combined or concatenated into a single image stack for a single video.